justEhmadSaeed/timetable-scheduler/pseudocode/readme.md

 # Pseudo Code

-# Variables for the project -Activity Scheduling
+## Variables

 ```
-tindex:  Teacher in the list t

-cindex:  Class in the list t

-period: Lecture assigned to a teacher

-t_available: Teacher availability for the lecture

-c_available: Class availability for the lecture
+d: Working days in a week

+p: periods per day

+Periods(d,p): Data Strcuture for the whole week periods

-t1,t2,t3....tn: Data Structure for teachers/ List of teachers
+t1,t2,t3,...tn: Data Structure for teachers

+t_available: Data Structure to keep track of teacher availability i.e 0 for available & 1 for unavailable

+c1,c2,c3,...cn: Data Structure for classes

-s1,s2,s3....sn: Data Structure for subjects/ List of subjects.
+c_available: Data Structure to keep track of class availability

-c1,c2,c3...cn: Data Structure for classes
+s1,s2,s3, ...sn: Data Structure for subjects

-creditHr: It is based on the number of classroom hours per week .
-In activity sheduling project, each subject has assigned equal number of credit hours that is 3.
+creditHr: credit hours of each Subject

-lecture: The lecture distribution is as follows:
+lecture: The lecture distribution can be as follows:

-   subject: s[0], lecture: [2, 1] },
-   subject: s[1], lecture: [1, 1, 1] },
-   subject: s[2], lecture: [1, 1, 1] },
-   subject: s[3], lecture: [1, 1, 1] },
+   class: ci, teacher: tj, subject: sk, lecture: [1, 1, 1]
-   subject: s[4], lecture: [1, 1, 1] },
+   class: ci, teacher: tj, subject: sk, lecture: [2, 1]
-   subject: s[5], lecture: [3] }
+   class: ci, teacher: tj, subject: sk, lecture: [3]

-d: days (here d has assigned a value of 4)

-p: periods (here p has assigned a vlaue of 7)

-final_tt: The data structure to Final timetable and no changes are allowed in the Final Timetable.
+final_tt: The data structure for Final timetable

-tt: denoting timetable

-row: Represneting lectures/periods

-col: Represneting days

-lectureCount: variable that counts the lecture.
-Initially, it has assigned the value of 1 and then, its value changes according to the requirement.

-remainingLectures: variable that counts the lecture remained in the schedule.
+remainingLectures: Data Structure to keep track of lectures, not added in the final timetable

 ```